Investing in countries outside of Canada has never been easier, with easy access to international ETFs and stocks on most trading platforms.

 The funds tracking this index are exposed to a single currency (the US dollar), making it easier to identify the factors that impact how good or bad currency hedging can be for your investor returns.

 I consider saying that currency hedging strategies “eliminate currency risk” is a misleading statement since it implies that non-hedged ETFs are riskier than their currency-hedged counterparts.

-However, Canadian investors might find that adding currency diversification to your portfolio can lower the volatility of their portfolios.
+However, Canadian investors might find that adding currency diversification to their portfolios can lower the volatility of their portfolios.

 The US dollar traditionally has a negative correlation with global stock markets.
 When markets are going through a downturn, many investors worldwide turn to the US dollar as a safe-haven asset, driving up its value.

 Even the Canada Pension Plan Investment Board (CPPIB) holds billions in foreign assets without relying on currency hedging to “eliminate currency risk” because that is not necessarily true.

 Why Invest In Currency-Hedged ETFs?

 Here are some of the reasons that could help you consider currency-hedged ETFs: